 Back in the not-so-olden days, customers simply called up your restaurant to order.
 Their order was then delivered by a driver employed by the restaurant.
 Maybe they provided a credit card over the phone.
 Maybe they paid in cash at the door.
 But times have changed.
-Now customers order on their cellphones and computers.
-Sensitive data, including credit card numbers, is transmitted and often stored, often across multiple networks and systems.
+Now customers order on their cellphones and through food delivery apps like Uber Eats and DoorDash.
+Sensitive data, including credit card numbers, is transmitted and frequently stored, often across multiple networks and systems.

-Hardly a day passes when we don’t read about another data breach or other hacking-type incident.
+Hardly a day passes when we don’t read about another data breach or other hacking incident.
 And in the restaurant industry, too often we see what we like to call “nephew-built” websites (i.e. “My nephew can build your website over the weekend real cheap!“) especially for smaller restaurants.
 Computer and internet security can be challenging even for experienced businesses.
-If your website gets hacked and exposes customer data, you could be in a world of hurt.
+If your website gets hacked and exposes customer data, customers could lose trust in your brand for a time.